-Never Love Thee More is an English Country Dance.
-It was published by John Playford in 1679 in The Dancing Master, 6th ed..
-It was interpreted by Cecil Sharp (mod) in 1922.
+Never Love Thee More ~ Sharp is an English Country Dance.
+It was published by John Playford (website) in 1679 in The Dancing Master, 6th ed..
+It was interpreted by Cecil Sharp (mod) in 1922 and published in The Country Dance Book (Part 6).
 Found in The Playford Assembly.
 It is a proper Duple Minor dance.
-The dance lasts 192 bars.
+It is a multipart dance.
+The minor set lasts 192 bars.
+It is in the key: G major.

 Honour to the Presence, then to your we.
 Lead up all forward and back, that again.